Million Dollar Password: Million Dollar Password

 The Million Dollar Password round had a six-step prize ladder with a top prize of $1,000,000.
-The contestant's partner in this round was the celebrity with whom the contestant earned more points in the elimination game; if the contestant earned the same number with both celebrities, their partner is the last celebrity the contestant played with.
+The contestant's partner in this round was the celebrity with whom the contestant earned more points in the elimination game, if the contestant earned the same number with both celebrities, their partner is the last celebrity the contestant played with.
 The contestant may choose to give or receive the clues for the entire round.
 For each step of the ladder, the clue giver must get their partner to say five given passwords within 90 seconds.
 For each word, the clue giver may give a maximum of three clues (similar to Cashword from Super Password).
 The giver may pass, but cannot return to a word, like the original "Lightning Round" of the classic Password.

 Successful contestants may take their winnings and leave, or may attempt the next prize level.
 At each subsequent level the gameplay remains the same, but the number of available passwords is reduced by one.
 Failure to complete a level ends the game.
 A contestant who fails on the first two levels earns nothing.
 Failure on the $50,000, $100,000, or $250,000 levels means the contestant leaves with $25,000.
 Should a contestant clear the first five levels, s/he wins a guaranteed $250,000 and gets a free shot at the $1,000,000 top prize.
-(In season one, $250,000 was not a safety level.)
+(In season one, $250,000 was not a safety level).

-If a contestant giving the clues clears the $100,000 level, s/he is shown the six (the first five in season one) passwords for the $250,000 level (and in season one, the five passwords at the $1,000,000 level) before making a decision.
+If a contestant giving the clues clears the $100,000 level, they are shown the six (the first five in season one) passwords for the $250,000 level (and in season one, the five passwords at the $1,000,000 level) before making a decision.

 Legal clues

 Throughout the game, the giver must wait for a response before giving a new clue, and only one response may be given at a time.
 Breaking either rule forfeits the word.
-(The guesser may suggest the giver pass, but only the clue giver may officially do so.)
+(The guesser may suggest the giver pass, but only the clue giver may officially do so).
 Antonyms are acceptable clues, but hyphenated clues and acronyms are not.
 Using more than one word, a "coined", foreign or otherwise unrecognized clue will also forfeit the word.
 As before, givers may use multiple words to form sentences and phrases, but must pause in (and wait for a response) between each word.

 International versions

 France

-An adaptation of the 'Million-Dollar Password' format was aired from January 10, 2009 to July 30, 2016 on France 2, where it is called 'Mot de passe' (French for "password").
+An adaptation of the Million Dollar Password format was aired from January 10, 2009 to July 30, 2016 on France 2, where it is called 'Mot de passe' (French for "password").
 The show is rebroadcast in Canada on TV5.

 Indonesia

 A version of Million Dollar Password called Password Jutawan ("Password Millionaire") aired originally on Global TV with Muhammad Farhan as host from 2008 to 2009.
-Three years later, the show was revived on SCTV since 2012, now hosted by Aditya Herpavi Rachman.